particle1331/computational-linear-algebra/README.md

-# cohen-linalg
+# cohen-linear-algebra

-Notes and code demos for linear algebra done SVD.
+Notes and code demos in Python for linear algebra.
 The idea is to construct the SVD as soon as possible, then use it for everything else &mdash; from characterizing invertbility, to parametrizing the loss surface of a linear regression model with linearly dependent data columns.
 Some of the interesting stuff that is covered:
-  * Proof of the real spectral theorem, and a code demo.
+  * Proof of the real spectral theorem, and a code demo
-  * Proof of the singular value decomposition (SVD).
+  * Proof of the singular value decomposition (SVD)
-  * Characterizing the loss surface of a linear regression problem.
+  * Characterizing the loss surface of a linear regression problem
-  * An extensive discussion of the Moore-Penrose pseudoinverse.
+  * An extensive discussion of the Moore-Penrose pseudoinverse
-  * Stability of the Gram-Schmidt algorithm.
+  * Stability of the Gram-Schmidt algorithm

-I wrote these to supplement the course [Complete linear algebra: theory and implementation in code](https://www.udemy.com/course/linear-algebra-theory-and-implementation/) by [Prof. Mike X Cohen](http://mikexcohen.com/) that I followed in Udemy.
-Do check the course out, it's the best course out there for people interested in doing machine learning. :=)
+I wrote these while following the Udemy course [Complete linear algebra: theory and implementation in code](https://www.udemy.com/course/linear-algebra-theory-and-implementation/) by [Prof. Mike X Cohen](http://mikexcohen.com/).
+Check the course out if you're a beginner interested in machine learning. :=)

 <br>